hvieira/python-playground/django-api/README.md

 Features:
 - store has:
     - [x] products that are owned by users
-    - [WIP] products can be associated with tags
+    - [x] products can be associated with tags
 - users can (via the API):
     - [x] register
     - [x] authenticate and get a access token for the API